top of page

 • For safety and order, please drop off and pick up your group at the bus stop near the flag pole to reduce pedestrian crossing traffic in the parking lot.
 Pull through RV/Bus parking is available.
 Buses are to park after unloading and pull back around to the loading zone 10 minutes before departure.
 Bus drivers must remain onsite and accessible in the event of an emergency or need to relocate buses.

-• In order to accommodate visitors with disabilities and be respectful of facility renters, field trips/camp groups that are not attending a formally guided program are asked to please eat lunch at the TFC picnic area located adjacent to the south side of the parking lot rather than on the bridge.
+In order to accommodate visitors with disabilities and be respectful of facility renters, field trips/camp groups that are not attending a formally guided program are asked to eat lunch at the TFC picnic area, located adjacent to the south side of the parking lot, rather than on the bridge.

-The 22-mile linear Wilson River Trail crosses near the far end of the suspension bridge spanning the Wilson River.
-The center, Smith Homestead Day Use Area, Jones Creek Campground and trails are maintained by correctional inmates from the South Fork forest Camp.
+The center, Smith Homestead Day Use Area, Jones Creek Campground and trails are maintained by correctional inmates from the South Fork Forest Camp.
 These crews may be in the vicinity performing routine maintenance.
 Crews are closely supervised and signs indicating their presence are placed in the area of their work.
-For this reason, we ask youth groups to stay on the south side of the river near the center to avoid conflicts.
-If you are interested in accessing the Wilson River Trail during your visit, please communicate this when submitting your request.
+Forest field trips are scheduled to provide adequate separation from these activities.

 bottom of page